thezettascale/KAEM/README.md

   <img src="figures/results/individual_plots/celeba_thermodynamic_ula_mixture.png" width="25%" />
 </p>

+*This images are after training on a budget with 5,000 parameter updates.

 Unlike diffusion and score-based models, annealing is more interpretable, fully parallelizable, and only applied to posterior expectations, (thus preserving inference speed).
 The main trade-off is expressivity, though this may improve with scaling.
 And unlike denoising, which scales sequentially, annealing can scale by adding more temperatures in parallel.

 ## Setup: